xuri/excelize-doc/en/cell.md

 func (f *File) GetRows(sheet string) ([][]string, error)
 ```

 Gets the value of all cells by rows on the worksheet based on the given worksheet name (case sensitive), returned as a two-dimensional array, where the value of the cell is converted to the `string` type.
 If the cell format can be applied to the value of the cell, the applied value will be used, otherwise the original value will be used.
+GetRows fetched the rows with value or formula cells, the tail continuously empty cell will be skipped.

 For example, get and traverse the value of all cells by rows on a worksheet named `Sheet1`: